 ACCG defers to the USFS and Phase 2 Planning Team to determine the approach for identifying priority areas for treatment, but ask that the proposed approach be vetted through the TAC.

 III.
-Potential project actions of concern for ACCG
+ACCG potential areas of concern or topics needing further discussion

 Forest thinning of 30” dbh or greater in general forest.